Presidents since 1912

 Joseph Eldège Morrier was originally from Montreal.
 A land surveyor by profession, he settled in Prince Albert, where he became involved in the written press, education and the French language.
 He was part of the teams that produced the Patriote de l’Ouest in Saskatchewan.

 He was president of the ACFC twice, then head of the provincial secretariat from 1925 to 1928.
-During his first term in office, in 1917, the ACFC helped set up an interprovincial association commonly called the Interprovinciale.
+During his first term in 1917, the ACFC established an interprovincial association called the Interprovinciale.
 This association was dedicated to recruiting French-speaking teachers in the prairies.
-During his second term, he prepared the ground for the establishment of a French-language teaching program that was implemented in public and separate schools attended by French-speakers starting in 1925.
+During his second term, he prepared the ground for establishing a French-language teaching program implemented in public and separate schools attended by French speakers starting in 1925.

 Arsène Godin